DarkSlice1/AlphaEss_Monitor/README.md

-## _Generated Alpha ESS Mestrics_
+## _Generated Alpha ESS Metrics_
-All there metrics are gathered by pinging the Alpha API every 10 seconds, the totals metrics are counter values and are only as accurate the data received.
 ```diff
 - Please note All metric's are miltiplied by 10 as the kamon library can't push doubles to DataDog,
 - Please divide by 10 on the DataDog side.
 - Example : A grid pull of 5000 watts is actaully 500.0 watts
 ```
+All there metrics are gathered by pinging the Alpha API every 10 seconds, the totals metrics are counter values and are only as accurate the data received.

 ### _Solar Metrics_